Harry Berthrong

-Henry Washburn Berthrong (January 1, 1844 - April 28, 1928) was an American professional baseball player and Presidential portrait painter.

-He played in 17 games for the Washington Olympics in 1871.
+Henry Washburn Berthrong (January 1, 1844 - April 28, 1928) was an American professional baseball player and portrait painter.
+Berthrong was a veteran of the Civil War and his chief fame was derived from his paintings of candidates in U.S. presidential elections.
+He played major-league baseball with the Washington Olympics in 1871.
 He hit .233 in 73 at-bats.

-Berthrong was a veteran of the Civil War and his chief fame was derived from his paintings of candidates in U.S. Presidential elections.